artiebits/fake-git-history/README.md

 ## How To Use

 1. Make sure you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node.js](https://nodejs.org/en/download/) installed on your machine.
-2. Create the folder and initialize the repo:
+2. Create a new repository:
    ```shell script
    mkdir my-history
    cd my-history